Income Continuation Insurance (ICI)

 may not apply for supplemental ICI coverage through evidence of

-An employee does not have ICI coverage whose earnings exceed
+An employee who does not have ICI coverage whose earnings exceed

 $64,000 may apply for both standard ICI and supplemental ICI coverage